marionettejs/guides/fr/getting_started/tutorial/firstview.md

     this.model = new Backbone.Model({
       items: [
-        {assignee: 'Scott', text: 'Write a book about Marionette'}, {assignee: 'Andrew': text: 'Do some coding'}
+        {assignee: 'Scott', text: 'Write a book about Marionette'}, {assignee: 'Andrew', text: 'Do some coding'}
       ]
     });
   }